CedarvilleCyber/RedTeamVault/4. HTB Machines/Windows/Archtype.md

 SELECT SYSTEM_USER;
 EXEC xp_cmdshell 'whoami';
 "
-But xp_cmdshell is not enabled. ==But we can enable xp cmdshell because we are domain admin!==
+But xp_cmdshell is not enabled. ==But we can enable xp cmdshell because we have privs!==

 ==Listing privileges==
 ![[Pasted image 20250518181401.png]]